contao/docs/docs/dev/getting-started/core-concepts.md

 ---

-If you are still new to Contao, the [Contao manual][3] ist the best place to start in order to familiarize yourself with the possibilities of _managing_ a web site using the Contao Content Management System.
+If you are still new to Contao, the [Contao manual][3] is the best place to start in order to familiarize yourself with the possibilities of _managing_ a web site using the Contao Content Management System.